 How Do You Get Electricity From Coal

 Alright, let's dive into the fascinating, albeit complex, process of generating electricity from coal.
-From the geological origins of this fuel source to the intricate engineering involved in modern power plants, we’ll cover everything you need to know about how coal powers our world.
+From the geological origins of this fuel source to the nuanced engineering involved in modern power plants, we’ll cover everything you need to know about how coal powers our world And it works..

 The Journey of Coal to Electricity